-The Henry Samueli School of Engineering and Applied Science has four requirements that must be satisfied for the award of the degree: unit, scholarship, academic residence, and general education.
+The Henry Samueli School of Engineering and Applied Science has five requirements that must be satisfied for the award of the degree: unit, scholarship, academic residence, technical breadth, and general education.

 Unit Requirement

 The minimum units allowed for HSSEAS students is between 185 and 192, depending on the program.
 The maximum allowed is 213 units.